hmathies/Burger/README.md

 # Eat-Da-Burger
-A burger logger using MySQL, Node, Express, Handlebars and an ORM.
+A burger logger using MySQL, Node.js, Express, Handlebars and the BULMA CSS Framework .